Configuring RDS Licensing Mode and License Server

 Method 3: Using PowerShell

 PowerShell offers a quick and scriptable way to configure licensing.
+Run PowerShell as Administrator.

 Understanding Licensing Modes

 - Per User CALs: A license is assigned to each individual user that connects to the RD Session Host, regardless of how many devices they use.
-This is typically used for a mobile workforce or when a single user uses multiple devices.

 Related Posts